Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Summary

 \section{Summary}

 In this work, we investigated the fault-tolerance threshold of self-dual fracton codes.
 By mapping the error correction problem onto a statistical mechanical model and performing large-scale numerical simulations, we computed the optimal thresholds of the checkerboard code against stochastic Pauli noise.
-Our numerical analysis identifies a code capacity of $p_{th} \simeq 0.108(2)$ for the checkerboard code.
-This value is notable not only for its magnitude—outperforming other $3D$ codes—but because it represents the first instance of a $3D$ code that nearly saturates the theoretical limit of $p_{th} \approx 0.11$ allowed by the quantum Gilbert-Varshamov bound~\cite{Varshamov57,Calderbank96}.
+Our numerical analysis identifies a code capacity threshold of $p_{th} \simeq 0.107(3)$ for the checkerboard code.
+This value is notable not only for its magnitude—outperforming other $3D$ codes—but because it represents the first instance of a $3D$ code that nearly saturates the theoretical limit of $p_{th} \approx 0.11$ allowed for topological stabilizer codes~\cite{Dennis02}.

 Moreover, our results further corroborate the generalized entropy duality in Eq.\eqref{eq:duality}, confirming its applicability beyond standard topological codes.
 The remarkable effectiveness of this duality may be attributed to the self-averaging nature of both the ordered and disordered paramagnetic phases and the lack of spin glass phase along the Nishimori line.
 This ensures that the self-consistent replica analysis yields reasonable descriptions.
 Our validation carries significant practical importance alongside its theoretical implications.
 Exact threshold computations are notoriously resource-intensive and generally lack efficient algorithms.
 For $3D$ codes in particular, determining their thresholds can consume millions of CPU hours.
 The generalized duality can save immense computational resources.
-Leveraging this predictive power, we conjecture that the code capacity of Haah’s code, which is even more computationally demanding to simulate, also approaches the theoretical limit of $p_{th} \approx 0.11$.
-Similarly, one can also expect the bivariate bicycle codes~\cite{Bravyi24}, which are a rich class quantum low-density parity-check codes characterized by symmetry-enriched topological order~\cite{Chen25}, also possess such an optimal code capacity.
+Leveraging this predictive power, we conjecture that the code capacity threshold of Haah’s code, which is even more computationally demanding to simulate, also approaches the theoretical limit of $p_{th} \approx 0.11$.
+Similarly, one can also expect the bivariate bicycle codes~\cite{Bravyi24}, which are a rich class quantum low-density parity-check codes characterized by symmetry-enriched topological order~\cite{Chen25}, also possess such an optimal error threshold.